 One look at 'Texas Scarlet' flowering quince in bloom and most gardeners are sold!
 Scarlet flowers emerge in early spring before the emerging young foliage which is also red and matures into glossy green foliage.

 It is a dense, broad-rounded, deciduous shrub with often-tangled, occasionally spiny-tipped twigs.
 Flowers are followed by hard, yellowish-green fruits (2.5" quinces) that may acquire red tinges as they mature in autumn.
 Quinces are edible, but usually are considered too bitter to be eaten directly from the shrub.
 Quinces are sometimes used in preserves and jellies.
 Oval to oblong, glossy dark green leaves (to 3.5" long).
 No fall color.

-- You are purchasing Texas Scarlet Flowering Quince – 6”-12” - 3 pack
+- You are purchasing a pack of Texas Scarlet Flowering Quince in 3.5" Pots

 - Profusion of Scarlet Flowers in early Spring

 - Foliage emerges red and matures to green

 - Fruit is edible or left for wildlife